pyrddlgym-project/rddlrepository/rddlrepository/archive/standalone/TrafficBLX/README.md

 If we compare the update rule for ``flow-on-link(?t)`` described in the previous subsection with the update rule used in the RDDL domain files, we see that there is an additional detail that is still missing.
 This is linear blending of incoming flows.

-To illusrtate, imagine that we are getting a 10 vehicle inflow into our link, and that the estimated propagation time to the end of the current queue is equal to 8.3 time-steps.
+To illustrate, imagine that we are getting a 10 vehicle inflow into our link, and that the estimated propagation time to the end of the current queue is equal to 8.3 time-steps.
 Should we round up or round down 8.3 to find the time-index where the inflow is inserted into the ``flow-on-link(?t)`` "array"?
 Because at different times of the simulation the estimated propagation time could in principle take values 8.01, 8.49, 8.51, or 8.99 (for example), the floor, round, and ceiling